-The former Borussia Dortmund forward now has six goals from his opening four league games and Guardiola, whose side are top on 10 points, said he was simply showing his ability.
+The former Borussia Dortmund forward now has six goals from his opening four league games and Guardiola, whose side are in second place level on 10 points with Brighton & Hove Albion, said he was simply showing his ability.

 "What he has done today he has done all his career.
 It is nothing special (for him)," said the Spaniard.